-Case Scenario: 62yo man presents to the emergency department feeling weak.
+Case Scenario: 62 year-old man presents to the emergency department feeling weak.
 His vital signs at triage are normal but his glucometer reading is high.
 He is a known type 2 diabetic and states his sugars have been running a little high lately.
 After conducting an appropriate history and directed physical examination you have not yet determined the cause of his generalized weakness.
 There is nothing to suggest respiratory or urinary tract infection.
 Before leaving the room you take off his socks to check out his feet.
 What you see and smell is a diabetic foot ulcer on the plantar aspect of his left foot.

 Question: Does this patient with diabetes have osteomyelitis of the lower extremity?

 Background: Complications from diabetes are common presentations to the emergency department.
-These ED presentation will likely go up with the world wide prevalence of diabetes projected to increase to 333 million by 2025.
+These emergency department presentation will likely go up with the world wide prevalence of diabetes projected to increase to 333 million by 2025.
 More than 30% of diabetics in the US have lower extremity disease including 7.7% with ulcers.
 These ulcers can lead to infection, osteomyelitis and ultimately limb amputation.
-Diabetic patients are 10 times more likely than non-diabetics to require osteomyelitis-related limb amputations.
+Diabetic patients are ten times more likely than non-diabetics to require osteomyelitis-related limb amputations.
 The first step in preventing such amputations would be identify and treating patients with diabetes.
 Milne WK and Carpenter RC Annals of Emerg Med, May 2009

 Reference: Butalia et al. Does this patient with diabetes have osteomyelitis of the lower extremity?
 JAMA 2008;299:806-813

 - Population: Diabetic patients with foot infections and suspected osteomyelitis